Skip to main content

 If you’re cross-shopping templates more broadly (not just Papier Tales), the template vs custom guide unpacks the category in more detail.
 For a wider AU shortlist, the best personalised children’s books in Australia page ranks the seven services that ship in time.

-Pricing and shipping reality for AU buyers
+Pricing and shipping for AU buyers

-Why local printing matters in AU.Speed isn’t a sign of cutting corners.
-It comes from printing in Australia rather than airlifting from overseas.
-Smaller services that fulfil from outside Australia typically take 2 to 4 weeks because of the geography, not because they’re slower at making books.
-AU-printed services like Paper Lake and Imagitime arrive in a week to ten days because they avoid the long-haul shipping leg.
+Why local printing matters in AU.
+Speed comes from printing in Australia rather than airlifting from overseas, not from cutting corners.
+Services that fulfil from outside Australia run 2 to 4 weeks because of geography.
+Paper Lake and Imagitime arrive in a week to ten days because they avoid the long-haul shipping leg.

 The bottom line